zanders3/glwt/README.md

 > Returning false closes the application cleanly.

     static void Draw(float deltaTime);

 > Called every frame with the time in seconds since the last frame.

+    static void Update(float deltaTime);

+> Called every frame with the time in seconds since the last frame.